Labrys and Horns

 Resources: books and music to enrich your spiritual path

-What readers are saying about Labrys and Horns:
+What readers are saying about the first edition of Labrys and Horns:

 An authentic scholar and practitioner, Perry offers a gorgeously structured and informative guide to the cultic history of Crete and the integration and relevance of Neo-Minoan spirituality in contemporary life.